marcelpetersen/mobil/_posts/2019-09-09-how-location-affects-launching-a-vehicle-sharing-company-video.md

 cta_text: We have a range of solutions using the latest technology to drive the future of mobility forward around the world.
 cta_link: pages/fleet.md
-title: How Location Affects Launching a Vehicle Sharing Company [Video]
+title: '[Video] How Location Affects Launching a Vehicle Sharing Company'
 publish_date: 2019-09-09 00:00:00 +0000
 featured_image: "/uploads/2019/09/09/howlocationaffectsvehiclesharing_blog_list.png"
 excerpt: 'We sat down with Yannick Hippolyte, Business Development Manager here at